2017 Celebration of Possibilities a Success!

 Jean Miller, Marvene Blume and June Hoy, all three of whom helped develop services for children and adults with disabilities in Fairfield County and winners of the Hartung Family Pioneer Award in 2010

 Each year the Celebration of Possibilities concludes with a presentation or performance by a special guest.
 Listed below are those who have honored us with their presence.
-Please click on their names to learn more about them.

 2016 Special Guest: Maysoon Zayid